Rapid Recap: Depth chart reveals

 It seems as though he made the most progress of anyone and really uplifted himself into the conversation for quarterback number three on the K-State depth chart.
 That should be a battle between he and Jaren Lewis.

-Behind closed doors, there has been whispers about Rubley coming along much faster this year than the prior ones.
+Behind closed doors, there has been whispers about Rubley coming along much faster this year than ever before.

 ***Subscribe to K-StateOnline by clicking here***